-The address of our headquarters is 9 Caxton St, Zonnebloem, 7925, Cape Town, South Africa and the address for our London office is First Base Old Street Ltd, The old Fire Station, 140 Tabernacle Street EC2A 4SD, London, United Kingdon.
+The address of our headquarters is 103 Francis Street, Zonnebloem, 7925, Cape Town, South Africa and the address for our London office is First Base Old Street Ltd, The old Fire Station, 140 Tabernacle Street EC2A 4SD, London, United Kingdom.

 Personal data you provide us

 When you enquire about booking with us we may collect your name, address, email address, telephone number, personal travel preferences, and other travel arrangement details.
 In addition, we may also collect your date of birth and passport details when you book with us.
 This also applies to any passenger travelling with you on your booking.